TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 <br>

 And of course, don't do it manually.
-Use **automated tools**:

-- [`symplify/config-transformer`](https://github.com/symplify/config-transformer) - handles YAML/XML to PHP/YAML
+Use **automated tool** - [`symplify/config-transformer`](https://github.com/symplify/config-transformer) - handles YAML/XML to PHP/YAML.
-- [`symfony/maker-bundle`](https://github.com/symfony/maker-bundle/pull/604) - work in progress, handles YAML to PHP

 <br>